ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 On your Ubuntu 18.04 VM labelled **Server**, set up a static IP address.
 The host part of the IP address should be 41, and the network part should remain the same as the one automatically assigned by VMWare.

+{{% notice note %}}
-_So, if your VMWare is configured to give IP addresses in the 192.168.138.0/24 network, you'll set the computer to use the 192.168.138.41 address._
+So, if your VMWare is configured to give IP addresses in the 192.168.138.0/24 network, you'll set the computer to use the 192.168.138.41 address.
+{{% /notice %}}

 You'll need to set the following settings correctly:

 * IP Address
 * Subnet Mask
 * Default Gateway
+{{% notice note %}}
-  - _VMWare typically uses host 2 as its internal router to avoid conflicts with home routers, which are typically on host 1.
-So, on the 192.168.138.0/24 network, the default gateway would usually be 192.168.138.2._
+VMWare typically uses host 2 as its internal router to avoid conflicts with home routers, which are typically on host 1.
+So, on the 192.168.138.0/24 network, the default gateway would usually be 192.168.138.2.
+{{% /notice %}}
 * DNS Servers.
 Use one of the following options:
   - Your Default Gateway Address (Easiest).
 VMWare's internal router also acts as a DNS resolver for you, just like a home router would
   - Off Campus: [OpenDNS](https://www.opendns.com/setupguide/) (208.67.222.222 and 208.67.220.220) or [Google DNS](https://developers.google.com/speed/public-dns/) (8.8.8.8 and 8.8.4.4)
   - On Campus: [K-State's DNS Servers](https://www.k-state.edu/its/dns/registration.html) (10.130.30.52 and 10.130.30.53)

+{{% notice tip %}}
-_HINT: I personally recommend using the graphical tools in Ubuntu to configure a static IP address.
+_I personally recommend using the graphical tools in Ubuntu to configure a static IP address.
 There are many resources online that direct you to use netplan or edit configuration files manually, but I've found that those methods aren't as simple and many times lead to an unusable system if done incorrectly.
-In any case, making a snapshot before this step is recommended, in case you have issues._
+In any case, making a snapshot before this step is recommended, in case you have issues. --Russ_
+{{% /notice %}}

 #### Resources